Find your inner silence

 - “Before practicing Centering Prayer I thought I knew what mysticism was, but it was only an intellectual understanding.
 Now I understand it with my heart.
 It also helped me to understand and appropriately draw from other mystical traditions like yoga and some Buddhist constructs to enhance my Christianity and Catholicism.”

 Meet with other spiritual seekers to discuss a book about centering prayer, and then practice Centering Prayer for 20 minutes.

-Beginning in mid-January 2019, we are reading Open Mind Open Heart by Fr.
+Beginning in mid-January 2019, we are reading Invitation To Love: The Way of Christian Contemplation by Fr.
 Thomas Keating.